-- 1. To provide a cadre of highly trained individuals who are committed to the notion of public service in a variety of organizational settings; - To develop advanced educational opportunities for students of public administration in an urban environment where a multiplicity of governmental opportunities, interactions and practices are observed; and - 3.
-To fill the need for public, high-level executive management which exists in this state and the nation, particularly as this need relates to minorities and women. - 4.
-To serve as a resource to the greater community.
+- Provide a cadre of highly trained individuals who are committed to the notion of public service in a variety of organizational settings; - 2.
+Develop advanced educational opportunities for students of public administration in an urban environment where a multiplicity of governmental opportunities, interactions, and practices can be observed; - 3.
+Fill the need for public, quasi-governmental, and non-profit high-level executive management which exists in the State of Mississippi, the nation, and the world, particularly as this need relates to minorities and women; and - 4.
+Serve as a resource to the greater community.